HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

 #### Constructing Authentication Token

-Client app following this guide will have registered to authenticate using a private key rather than a shared `client_secret`.
+Client apps following this guide will have registered to authenticate using a private key rather than a shared `client_secret`.
 Thus, the client **SHALL** use its private key to sign an Authentication Token as described in this section, and include this JWT in the `client_assertion` parameter of its token request as described in section 5.1 of UDAP JWT-Based Client Authentication and detailed further in [Section 5.2.2] of this guide.

 Authentication Tokens submitted by client apps **SHALL** conform to the general JWT header requirements above and **SHALL** include the following parameters in the JWT claims defined in Section 4 of UDAP JWT-Based Client Authentication: